 District staff will seek opportunities to participate in studies related to emerging contaminants.
-The District will continue to educate our customers about the proper disposal of unused medicine which will help to reduce treatment costs..
-District staff will identify nonresidential sources within the District to encourage the proper disposal of medicine.
+The District will continue to educate our customers about the proper disposal of unused medicine which will help to reduce the release of pharmaceuticals to the environment.
+District staff will encourage the proper disposal of medicine.
 Board and staff will make use of advocacy opportunities to reduce, restrict or ban the use of problematic contaminants through CASA and other political channels.
-District staff will seek opportunities to pilot test technologies designed to reduce or eliminate emerging contaminants.
+District staff will seek opportunities to reduce or eliminate emerging contaminants.
 District staff will seek opportunities to adjust plant processes to optimize the removal of emerging contaminants and utilize new technologies that can eliminate or reduce emerging contaminants.
-This includes the expansion of the District's recycled water plant to treat more of the District's plant effluent to Title 22 recycled water quality standards.
-The Secondary Expansion mentioned previously, will provide full secondary treatment during wet weather events peak flows of up to 25 million gallons per day.
+This includes the expansion of the District's recycled water plant to treat more of the District's plant effluent to Title 22 recycled water quality standards for reuse.
+The Secondary Expansion mentioned previously, will provide full biological treatment during wet weather events peak flows of up to 18 million gallons per day.
 The plant upgrade will reduce effluent Emerging Contaminants.